 Some relevant scholarships include:

-- If there is something that will facilitate your experience such as access to a wheelchair-lift equipped bus for transportation, a seat at the front of the lecture hall, a seat near an electrical outlet for a talk-to-text translator, or gluten-free foods at the meals, please reach out us at firstname.lastname@example.org.
+If there is something that will facilitate your experience such as access to a wheelchair lift equipped bus for transportation, a seat at the front of the lecture hall, a seat near an electrical outlet for a talk-to-text translator or gluten-free foods at the meals, please indicate that in your registration as soon as possible.

 Planning and Packing

 - Can I bring my partner or a friend to the social events?